 We’ve also got a lot of experience in putting these systems together, and our cable management is flawless.
 This not only means dust will be a lot less of an issue, but it will be much easier to work with when you eventually need an upgrade.
 This will only happen several years down the line, of course.
 Not to mention our cases just look fantastic.

-Each Modena Computers Workstation is tailored to the personal needs of the user, but the features below would make for a great starting point for a 3DS Max workstation.
+Each Modena Computers Workstation is tailored to the personal needs of the user, but the features below would make for a great starting point for a Blender workstation.

 3D Modeling & Design